cs10/su25/_projects/project2.md

 | complete solution to puzzle _ using words _ | 7.5   | Reporter | list and string | string

 ## Feedback Form
 Congratulations on finish your first project in CS10🥳.
-Please spend some time completing this [feedback form](https://forms.gle/R7bYuwgrPRHtd3ca6).
+Please spend some time completing this [feedback form](https://forms.gle/CTRvnkLVmyD1CEqs5).
 This will be worth 1 point of your project grade.
+Each person should submit this feedback form.
 Thank you!